Fossil Ammonite: Cleoniceras sp.

 Ammonites are an extinct group of marine animals similar to the nautilus.
-Like the nautilus, ammonites had a soft body with tentacles that emerged from a hollow chambered shell utilized in the manner of a submarine's ballast tanks.
-Ammonites are often identified by their shell ornamentation and the structures of the wall that divide the shell's chambers.
+Like the nautilus, ammonites had a soft body with tentacles that emerged from a hollow chambered shell which they used in the manner of a submarine's ballast tanks.
+Ammonite fossils are often identified by their shell ornamentation and the structures of the wall that divide the shell's chambers.

 Age: 120 Million Years